Fixes

 There are many reasons why you many not see any top fixes, but here are some examples:

-- If all assets in the risk meter have so many high scored vulnerabilities on them that it would take more than 3 fixes to achieve a risk reduction, no fixes will be displayed.
-We show you fix groups that contain up to three fixes only so as to provide manageable achievable risk reductions.
-In this scenario, go to the explore view for the risk meter, sort or filter on the highest vulnerabilities, and then look at the associated fixes.
+• If all assets in the risk meter have so many high scored vulnerabilities on them that it would take more than 3 fixes to achieve a risk reduction, no fixes will be displayed.
+Cisco Vulnerability Management shows you fix groups that contain up to three fixes only to provide manageable achievable risk reductions.
+In this scenario, go to the Vulnerability Management Explore page for the risk meter, sort or filter on the highest vulnerabilities, and then look at the associated fixes.

 Comments